fpereiro/proof/notes.md

 - `x` actually fulfills two purposes.
 One is as a placeholder of sorts to make the machine print enough `r`s.
 After this initial stage, `x`s are used to mark the first digit of the multiplication.

 - We can note by looking at the outputs above that the E-squares are divided in two areas: the left area with `xyz`, and the right area with `rstuvw`.
-The left area of the E-squares has n characters when calculating the nth digit (2 with the second, 3 with the third, etc.), while the right area has 1 plus twice the amount of existing digits (3 with the second, 5 with the third, etc.).
+The left area of the E-squares has n characters when calculating the nth digit (2 with the second, 3 with the third, etc.), while the right area has twice n minus 1 (when calculating the nth digit): 3 with the second, 5 with the third, etc.

 - Let's see how digits (the left area) are marked before `add-zero` or `add-one` (`_` represents a blank):
    - Second digit (4 bit by bit multiplications): `_z`, `xy`, `yx`, `z_`.